 Mount Kisco/Bedford–based artist Nathaniel Galka is a graduate of Columbus (Ohio) College of Art and Design.
 He also has a masters in fine arts from Northwestern University and has become a storyteller using pens and paint to mediate his natural subjects and internal processes.

 He lived in Los Angeles, Chicago, and a few other Midwestern cities and became part of a young and thriving group of emerging American artists.
-He has participated in various alternative and traditional Fine Art shows and has an extended list of Art Gallery representation, he is currently with Littlejohn Contemporary in Chelsea.
+He has participated in various alternative and traditional Fine Art shows and has an extended list of Art Gallery representation.

 Nathaniel’s ability to combine an ethereal Asian sensibility with nature and florals makes his collection of work the type you gaze at for extended moments.
 His use of color, space and clarity are detailed and original.
 Often there is a surprise, whether a nest, a bird, and even a moose can be found in the sophisticated art of Nathaniel Galka.
 He feels that true art is not about the artist’s projection so much as it is about the viewer’s perception.